New academic staff in 2019-2020

 ✆ +44 (0)20 7594 8820

 Dr. Choon Hwai Yap received his Ph.D. from the Georgia Institute of Technology in 2011, and completed postdoctoral training at the University of Pittsburgh School of Medicine in 2013.
 From 2013 to 2020, he was an Assistant Professor at the National University of Singapore Department of Biomedical Engineering.
-In July 2020, he will be joining Imperial College London Department of Bioengineering.
+Dr Yap will join the Department of Bioengineering in July 2020.

 His expertise is in cardiovascular biomechanics, and has novel contributions on embryonic and fetal heart biomechanics, where he employed novel imaging, image processing, and image-based biomechanics simulation techniques to elucidate prenatal cardiac mechanical environments, and try to understand how biomechanics can influence development and lead to malformation diseases.
 He also has contributions developing novel materials that can modulate thrombosis, such as slip-flow materials for reduction of shear-induced blood damage, and nanofibrous materials that have advanced haemostatic function.